Little Mallard Becomes a Momma

 I couldn’t tell if she had any eggs at all under all these feathers.

-Little Mallard continued this odd behavior every day for a month.
+Little Mallard continued this odd behavior every day for about a month.

 Little Mallard’s ducklings had hatched, and she was taking them out for their first swim!
-There were nine of them to be exact.
+There were eight of them to be exact.
 Aren’t they adorable???!!!

 Little Momma Mallard led them all over the flooded pasture and the little ducklings followed her everywhere!
 How amazing to be just one day old and already know how to swim!!